Africa's Best Authentic Tailor-Made Safaris

 Tanzania experiences a tropical climate with two rainy seasons: the long rains from March to May and the short rains in November and December.
 The best times to visit are during the dry seasons, from June to October and January to February, when wildlife is more easily observed.

-The Northern Circuit includes iconic destinations like the Serengeti, Ngorongoro Crater, Lake Manyara, and Tarangire National Park.
+The Northern Circuit includes iconic destinations like the Serengeti, Ngorongoro Crater, Lake Manyara, Tarangire National Park and Arusha National Park.
 This region is famous for the Great Migration, where millions of wildebeest, zebras, and gazelles traverse the plains in search of fresh grazing grounds.

 The Southern Circuit, less crowded and more remote, features Selous Game Reserve, Ruaha National Park, Mikumi National Park, and Udzungwa Mountains National Park.
 This area offers a more secluded and intimate safari experience, with vast landscapes and diverse wildlife.